 Monochromatic styling is very effective too as the strong tonal variation provides a good contrast between the individual pieces.
 Even if you have colour throughout the room, a small vignette that is simply styled relying on the contrast between the two tones can be very effective.

-So hopefully you can see that a monochromatic palette is simple but can give really excellent results.
+So hopefully you can see that monochromatic colour schemes are simple but can give really excellent results.
 This scheme can create a light and airy look with just a touch of black to add elegance, you can achieve a very striking effect with a bold combination of black and white or a very moody, interesting scheme using predominantly dark grey and black.

 There is certainly nothing boring or pedestrian about a black and white scheme!

 I have heaps of inspiration on my Pinterest boards with lots more images of black and white schemes and I would love you to comment in the section below if you have used this combination or just need a touch of advice.

 Do you enjoy learning about colour and how to use it or just want to be a little bit more informed?
 If so you might like my other colour lessons – see below

 If you love a white colour palette with a hint of black then you might find my post about the 5 mistakes to avoid when selecting white helpful